 A Life Told in Books

-Looking back through the lens of a writing challenge that spurred this blog a long while ago, I can see how my bookshelf is a kind of autobiography.
+Looking back through the lens of a writing challenge that spurred this blog, I can see how my bookshelf is a kind of autobiography.
 From childhood stories to mysteries, from sweeping sagas to soulful teachings, each book has mirrored a part of my journey.

 And yes – my bookshelves are still mostly in alphabetical order by author.
 Because let’s be honest, that’s the only way I can find anything!

 I dreamt of one day owning a home with a tall library ladder like the one in My Fair Lady, where books line the walls, each one telling a piece of my story: the people I met in pages, the lessons I learned, the questions I dared to ask.
-But I digress, and now happy – simply with my teak bookshelves purchased in the 1970s at Eaton’s department store in downtown Montreal, with a wee step ladder to reach the top shelves – because I only measure ‘five feet zero’!
+But I digress, and now I am very happy with my teak bookshelves purchased in the 1970s at Eaton’s department store in downtown Montreal, with a wee step ladder waiting for me to reach the top shelves – because, as life would have it… I’m only five feet nothing, but full of spunk!

 The Ever-Unfolding Chapter

 On January 1st 2025, I decided to join the Goodreads Reading Challenge, committed to reading 40 books this year.
-It was a promise I made myself when filling my bookshelves, that many of these books would be enjoyed in retirement for me to enjoy and continue my journey in learning and exploring.
-I am juggling this reading challenge with home renovations, creative client work, and a meaningful new collaboration with someone who’s both client, friend and business partner.
-Life is full, but books remain my anchor.
+It was a promise I made to myself when filling my bookshelves, that many of these books would be enjoyed in retirement while I continue my life-long journey in learning, exploring and feeding my curiosity.
+I am juggling this reading challenge with home renovations, and creative client work.
+Life is full, but books, somehow, have remained an anchor.

 If you’ve ever found yourself transformed by the books you’ve read, perhaps it’s time to consider the story only you can tell.
-Whether scribbled in a journal, typed into a document, or whispered into a voice note, your experiences, lessons, and memories have value.
+Whether scribbled in a journal, typed into a computer, or whispered into a voice note, your experiences, lessons, and memories have value.
 You don’t need to be a bestselling author to share something meaningful.
-In fact, with the rise of self-publishing and digital platforms, creating an eBook or short memoir is more accessible than ever – and it doesn’t have to be scary.
+You don’t need to write seeking The Booker Prize or Pulitzer – at least I don’t.
+In fact, with the rise of self-publishing and digital platforms, creating an eBook or short memoir is more accessible than ever – and the process doesn’t have to be scary.
 Start small, write honestly, and know this: someone out there is waiting to read your words, just as you’ve been moved by the words of others.
 Maybe it’s time to begin.